Piero Quispe

-Piero Aldair Quispe Córdova (/es/; born 14 August 2001) is a Peruvian footballer who plays as a midfielder for A-League Men club Sydney FC on loan from Liga MX club UNAM and the Peru national team.
+Piero Aldair Quispe Córdova (/es/; born 14 August 2001) is a Peruvian footballer who plays as a midfielder for Liga 1 club Universitario de Deportes and the Peru national team.

 Club career

 Universitario de Deportes

-A youth product of CD Hector Chumpitaz, Quispe played the 2017 Copa Peru at the District Stage in the Los Olivos League with that team, before moving to the youth academy of Universitario de Deportes in the same year.
-He was later promoted to the club reserves in 2019, scoring three goals in the 2019 Torneo de Promoción y Reserva.
-Quispe began his senior career with Universitario in 2021, playing in the Peruvian Liga 1 and making his professional debut in March in matchday 2, in a 1–3 defeat against Academia Cantolao.
-In July 2021, he scored his first professional goal with la U in matchday 1 of Liga 1's Fase 2 in a 2–2 tie against Alianza Atlético.
-Following an injury to teammate Hernán Novick after the Peruvian Clásico against Alianza Lima, manager Gregorio Pérez gave Quispe an opportunity, and he stood out in a 4–0 victory against Alianza Universidad and scored his second professional goal playing as a starter in the next match, a 3–1 victory against Sport Huancayo.
+A youth product of CD Hector Chumpitaz, Quispe played the 2017 Copa Peru at the District Stage in the Los Olivos League, before moving to the youth academy of Universitario de Deportes in the same year.
+He was promoted to the club reserves in 2019, scoring three goals in the 2019 Torneo de Promoción y Reserva.

+Quispe began his senior career with Universitario in 2021, playing in the Peruvian Liga 1, making his professional debut in March, in a 3–1 defeat against Academia Cantolao.
+In July 2021, he scored his first professional goal with la U in the opening match of the season of Liga 1's Fase 2 in a 2–2 draw against Alianza Atlético.
+Following an injury to teammate Hernán Novick after the Peruvian Clásico against Alianza Lima, manager Gregorio Pérez gave Quispe an opportunity, and he stood out in a 4–0 victory against Alianza Universidad he would score his second professional goal playing as a starter in the next match, a 3–1 victory against Sport Huancayo.

 He played in the second qualifying stage of the 2022 Copa Libertadores with Universitario against Barcelona de Guayaquil, but the team ended up losing both home and away matches and was eliminated from the tournament.
 In April 2022, Quispe signed a contract tying him with the club until 2025.
 In that year's season, he was the Universitario player with the most appearances (35).

-The next season, in the 2023 Copa Sudamericana first stage match against Cienciano, Quispe scored the first goal in a 2–0 victory which allowed los cremas to proceed to the group stage of the tournament.
-He played a leading role in said group stage and scored the winning goal in a 1–0 victory against Gimnasia de La Plata in the last matchday; this triumph made Universitario reach a total of 10 points and advance to the knockout round play-offs.
+In the 2023 Copa Sudamericana first stage match against Cienciano, Quispe scored the first goal in a 2–0 victory which allowed los cremas to proceed to the group stage of the tournament.
+He played a leading role and scored the winning goal in a 1–0 victory against Gimnasia de La Plata in the last matchday; this triumph helped Universitario advance to the knockout round play-offs.
 Universitario was eliminated from the tournament by Corinthians in those play-offs, with Quispe being one of the few players to stand out in the return home game.
 In October 2023, after a 2–0 victory against Sport Huancayo, Universitario won the Clausura phase of the 2023 Liga 1, with Quispe being chosen as the best player of said phase.
 In November, the team won the national title after defeating Alianza Lima 3–1 on aggregate in the finals.
 In December, he was chosen as the best player of the season amid rumours of his departure from both Universitario and the Liga 1.